Ingrown Hairs and Razor Bumps - Causes, Treatment and Prevention

 In addition to the tips on shaving, you might find benefit in the use of certain shaving devices and products.
 The products and devices tend to be specialised towards serving either those people with tendencies toward ingrown hairs or those with a tendency towards razor bumps and PFB.
 A large majority of PFB sufferers and sufferers of shaving problems generally tend to be black men.
 The reason for this is that very curly hair is most inclined to grow inward or curl around to form razor bumps.

-Learn to shave properly invest in a safety razor, a shaving brush and a shaving cream, take your time, enjoy rather than endure your shave, watch this tutorial video.
+Learn to shave properly invest in a safety razor, a shaving brush and a shaving cream, take your time, enjoy rather than endure your shave, watch this tutorial video below on how best to shave.

 Wet Shaving Experts